Cadillac CT5: CT5-V Blackwing

 The CT5-V Blackwing was announced in early 2021 for the 2022 model year as a higher performance version of the CT5-V and is considered to be the spiritual successor to the Cadillac CTS-V. It features a supercharged 6.2-liter V8 engine that produces 668 hp and 659 lbft of torque, which comes standard mated with a 6-speed manual transmission, and is also available with an optional 10-speed automatic.
-Cadillac claims the CT5-V Blackwing will have a 0–60 mph time of 3.4 seconds with a 10-speed automatic transmission along with a top speed of 209 mph.
+Cadillac claims the CT5-V Blackwing has a 0–60 mph time of 3.4 seconds with a 10-speed automatic transmission along with a top speed of 209 mph.
 Upon release, it was announced by Cadillac that the CT5-V Blackwing, alongside the smaller CT4-V Blackwing, would be the last gasoline powered V models that Cadillac would produce.

 The Cadillac CT5-V Blackwing is also available with carbon-ceramic Brembo brakes.
 The optional carbon-ceramic system (which is copper-free) is around 64 lbs lighter than the standard cast-iron system.
 This is the first time Cadillac has offered a carbon-ceramic brake package.